malchata/take-a-client-hint/README.md

 # Take a (client) Hint!
-A talk about client hints and how they can help you adapt to your users!

 This is a talk about [client hints](https://tools.ietf.org/html/draft-grigorik-http-client-hints), a browser technology that clues servers in on aspects of the user's device and network conditions.

 ## Download and view slides